top of page

 Grant Request Guidelines:

-1. In all cases, grants must meet the mission of the JIF and primarily benefit the Indian River County community
+1. In all cases, grants must advance the mission of the JIF and primarily benefit the Indian River County community or have a significant benefit to Indian River County residents.

 3. All agencies must provide the following documents with their applications:

-• a copy of an IRS letter or IRS tax–exempt number
+• a copy of an IRS determination letter;

-• a letter from the State of Florida verifying registration with the Department of Agriculture &Consumer Services
+• a letter from the State of Florida verifying a current registration with the Department of Agriculture & Consumer Services;

-• the most recent independent audit or review report with a management letter, if any.
+• the last three years audit or review report from an independent CPA with management letter, if any;

-• unaudited P&L and balance sheet for any completed fiscal year for which an independent audit orreview report is not yet available;
+• unaudited P&L and balance sheet for any completed fiscal year for which an audit or review report is not yet available;

 • budgeted P&L for the current fiscal year;

-• unaudited year-to-date P&L for the current fiscal year, with comparisons to budget and prior year;
+• unaudited year-to-date P&L for the current fiscal year, with comparisons to the current year budget and the prior year;

-• if a collaborative effort is pertinent to the request, a letter from the supporting agency must be included in the supporting documents on the application
+• if a collaborative effort is pertinent to the request, letters from collaborating agencies must be included in the supporting documents on the application.

-5. Only capital needs will be funded.
-Capital needs are defined as tangible assets, typically with a useful life of three years or more (i.e., additions or improvements to plant and equipment, educational needs such as playground equipment and transportation)
+5. Only capital investments that directly support the mission of the requesting nonprofit will be funded.
+Capital is defined as tangible assets, typically with a useful life of three years or more (e.g., additions or improvements to land or buildings, playground or medical equipment, vehicles, computers)

-• an annual independent audit or independent financial review is required from agencies.
+• an annual audit or financial review by an independent CPA is required from agencies.

 • we encourage agencies to establish a capital budget and a capital reserve.

-• the lease specifies that capital improvements are the responsibility of the leasee;
+• the facility lease specifies that capital improvements are the responsibility of the leasee;

-• the remaining term of lease (including lease options) exceeds the useful life of the capitalimprovements; and,
+• the remaining term of the lease (including lessee options) exceeds the useful life of the assets to be funded; and,

-• the agency intends to continue to utilize the property for at least the useful life of the capitalimprovements.
+• the agency intends to continue to utilize the property for at least the useful life of the assets to be funded.

-8. Grant requests should demonstrate that the agency will make its best efforts to complete the project in a cost-effective way, including competing bids where appropriate.
-If a grant is approved for aconstruction project, there may be restrictions as to when funds will be released as defined in the grant letter.
+8. Grant requests should demonstrate that the agency will make its best efforts to complete the project in a cost effective way, including obtaining competing bids where appropriate.
+If a grant is approved for a construction project, there may be restrictions as to when funds will be released as defined in the grant letter.

 9. In special circumstances, the Foundation may make grants in the form of a pledge or challenge grant.